 Instructions

-- Add the cabbage and mushroom to the pot and simmer for 7-10 minutes until softened.
+- Add the cabbage and enoki mushroom.
+Lower the heat and let it simmer for 7-10 minutes until everything is softened.

-- Add in the tofu and sprinkle with some green onions and sesame seeds.
+- Add the tofu cubes and finish with spring onions and sesame seeds on top.

 Notes